front-commerce/developers.front-commerce.com/source/docs/essentials/add-new-attribute.md

 cd mymodule
 ```

-In this example, the files we are going to override are located at `node_modules/front-commerce/src/web/theme/modules/ProductView/Synthesis/`, so will create in our `mymodule` folder the following directories:
+In this example, the files we are going to override are located at `node_modules/front-commerce/src/web/theme/modules/ProductView/Synthesis/`, so will create in our `mymodule` folder the following directories.
+More details [here](/docs/essentials/extend-the-graphql-schema.html).

 ```bash
 mkdir -p server/modules/acme